dennisXZX/web-developer-notes/RxJS.md

 subject.next(10);
 ```

+A BehaviorSubject holds one value and can be created with an initial value `new Rx.BehaviorSubject(1)`.
+When it is subscribed it emits the value immediately.
+A Subject doesn't hold a value and is triggered only on `.next(value)` call.
+Consider ReplaySubject if you want the subject to hold more than one value.

 #### Operators

-We chain RxJS operators to an observable before subscribing it.
+We chain RxJS operators to an observable before subscribing to it.

 ```ts
 // create an observable which emits a sequential number every 1 second